musfirah-kashan/MedSync/README.md

 | **Admin** | Manage doctors, medicine inventory, appointments, and patients |
 | **Doctor** | Manage appointments, patient history, and prescriptions |
 | **Patient** | Book appointments, view prescriptions, chat with doctors |

-## License

-This project is available for educational and academic use.